 Cloud-native applications are the cornerstone of modern software development.
 They help you harness the full potential of cloud environments and offer scalability, flexibility, and resilience.
 From there, you can innovate faster and adapt seamlessly to evolving demands.

 Adopting a cloud-native approach helps you stay competitive by reducing downtime, enhancing collaboration, and optimizing resource utilization.
-However, selecting the right components for your cloud-native application stack can feel overwhelming.
+However, selecting the right components for your cloud native application stack can feel overwhelming.

-The cloud-native industry growing rapidly and could be worth $17 billion by 2028.
+The cloud-native industry is growing rapidly and could be worth $17 billion by 2028.
 This article serves as a guide to help you navigate this complex landscape, offering practical insights into choosing technologies that align with your goals.

 The first step in selecting technologies for your cloud-native application stack is to define your application's goals.
 You'll need to figure out the specific features and functionalities your app needs, as well as its performance and scalability requirements.